 The U.S. Department of Energy (DOE) is launching a challenge-based prize competition in partnership with the National Renewable Energy Laboratory (NREL) to reenergize innovation in U.S. manufacturing.
 The American-Made Challenges incentivize the nation's entrepreneurs to reassert American leadership in the energy marketplace.
 These new challenges seek to lower the barriers U.S.-based innovators face in reaching manufacturing scale by accelerating the cycles of learning from years to weeks, while helping to create partnerships that connect entrepreneurs to the private sector and the network of DOE's National Laboratories across the nation.

-The American-Made Challenges will bring together the world's best in class research base with its unparalleled entrepreneurial support system consisting of pioneering maker spaces, dozens of energy incubators and 17 National Laboratories to create a sweeping portfolio of innovations primed for private investment and commercial scale up.
+The American-Made Challenges will bring together the world's best in class research base with its unparalleled entrepreneurial support system consisting of pioneering fabrication facilities, a broad network of energy incubators, and 17 National Laboratories to create a sweeping portfolio of innovations primed for private investment and commercial scale up.

 In November 2017, Secretary of Energy, Rick Perry, authorized Agreements for Commercializing Technology (ACT) for National Laboratories, which enables new, flexible financial and business arrangements between industry and national labs.
 Using this mechanism, DOE can efficiently move innovations from idea to commercialization faster than has been typically historically possible for government funding arrangements.